How much does college cost?

-The same is true for calculating a families expected family contribution.
-You should not go to just anyone, you should go to a financial professional that specializes in college financial planning…a professional that has experience with financial aid, investments, tax planning and college selection.
+The same is true for calculating a family’s expected family contribution.
+You should not go to just anyone, you should go to a financial professional that specializes in college financial planning…a professional that has experience with financial aid and college selection.

-The research points out the 80 percent of families pay more than their EFC.
+The research points out that 80 percent of families pay more than their EFC.

 Why do they overpay on college?

-It’s because they did not properly calculate their expected family contribution or ask how much is college for my family.
+It’s because they did not properly calculate their expected family contribution or ask “how much does college cost for my family?”

 So, before you get someone to review your EFC, make sure they have a financial planning background and the ability to help you with all the ways to lower your EFC.
-Ask these questions: what’s your experience with financial aid, financial planning, investment planning and tax planning?
+Ask this question: what’s your experience with financial aid, financial planning, investment planning and tax planning?